rlugojr/linkurious-enterprise-manual/Building-Your-First-Graph-Visualization/Finding The Relationships Of A Node.md

-# Finding The Relationships Of A Node
+# Find The Relationships Of A Node

 Time to find out about the particular relationships of a node.
 The easiest way to get that information is to double-click on the node you are interested in.
 Here we are interested in [Instagram](http://instagram.com/).